Bill and Melinda Gates announce divorce | DW | 03.05.2021

 "After a great deal of thought and a lot of work on our relationship, we have made the decision to end our marriage," Gates tweeted.

-Despite the end of their marriage, Gates said the pair would continue to collaborate on the Bill & Melinda Gates Foundation.
+Despite the end of their marriage, Gates said they would continue to collaborate on the Bill & Melinda Gates Foundation.

+The pair have also invested vast sums of money in the search for a coronavirus vaccine and have donated to COVID-19 treatment research.

 This is a breaking news story and will be updated...